GianfrancoPiazzolla/Charge-Master/README.md

   - 🚩 **Distance** — kilometers traveled for that session.
   - 🔋 / ⛽ **Quantity** — energy (kWh) or fuel (Liters) consumed.
   - 💹 **Efficiency** — Km per unit (Km/kWh or Km/L), computed as `distanceKm / quantity`.
-- **💡 Summary ribbon:** A persistent banner at the top of the Refueling tab always shows the **total number of records**, **total money spent (€)**, and **total kilometers** across all records.
+- **💡 Summary ribbon:** A persistent banner at the top of the Refueling tab always shows the **total number of records**, **total money spent (€)**, and **total kilometers** for the active vehicle.
 - **📊 Sample data banner:** When sample records are present (flagged with `_sample: true`), a dismissable info banner is shown at the top of the Refueling tab inviting the user to clear the sample data and start with real records.
-See [Sample Data Banner](#-sample-data-banner).
-- **📡 Empty state:** When no records exist, an illustrated placeholder is shown with a call-to-action button to add the first record, and the FAB pulses with a glow animation to draw attention.
+- **📡 Empty state:** When no records exist for the active vehicle, an illustrated placeholder is shown.
+If no vehicle is selected at all, the empty state instead prompts the user to navigate to the Vehicles tab.
-- **🔔 Toast notifications:** Non-intrusive, auto-dismissing toast messages (max 3 at once) appear after every user action (save, delete, export, import), with ✓ / ✕ / ⚠ icons.
+- **🔔 Toast notifications:** Non-intrusive, auto-dismissing toast messages (max 3 at once) appear after every user action (save, delete, export, import, vehicle changes), with ✓ / ✕ / ⚠ icons.
 - **⚡ Ripple effect:** All interactive buttons and tappable elements feature a touch-responsive radial ripple animation for tactile feedback.
 - **🃏 Card hover animations:** All cards lift slightly (`translateY(-2px)`) on hover with a shadow effect for depth.

 ### 📊 Statistics Tab

-The Statistics tab provides an analytics view filtered by a user-selectable time period.
+The Statistics tab provides an analytics view filtered by a user-selectable time period, scoped to the **active vehicle profile**.

 #### 🔍 Filter Bar